Moving Forward Together: Stop Racism Now (campaign)

 The Executive Council of Australian Jewry (ECAJ), the peak representative body of the Australian Jewish community, noted the campaign in its annual study of antisemitic activity in Australia following the rejection of the Stop Racism Now campaign by a student union based in the University of Technology Sydney (UTS).
-The ECAJ determined that the manner in which the student union rejected the camapaign's outreach efforts reflected a prevailing trend of anti-Jewish sentiment expressed by some progressive activists.
+The ECAJ determined that the manner in which the student union rejected the campaign's outreach efforts reflected a prevailing trend of anti-Jewish sentiment expressed by some progressive activists.